 Another attribute you may want to add to your links is

-title; this is intended to contain supplementary useful information about the link, such as what kind of information the page contains, or things to be aware of.
-For example:
+title.
+The title contains additional information about the link, such as which kind of information the page contains, or things to be aware of on the web site.

 <p>I'm creating a link to <a href="https://www.mozilla.org/en-US/" title="The best place to find more information about Mozilla's mission and how to contribute">the Mozilla homepage</a>. </p>